 It seems criminal to come to Newport without trying some seafood.

-On Sayers Wharf, Moorings is a shellfish-centric classic where you're as likely to spot locals as visiting celebrities.
+On Sayers Wharf, The Mooring is a shellfish-centric classic where you’re as likely to spot locals as visiting celebrities.

 Try the popular lobster sandwich on a croissant, the daily risotto (which often has shellfish in it) and the scallop bisque.
 If you’re allergic to crustaceans, it’s hard to go wrong with the steak.

 For a more laid-back experience, head to Jo’s American Bistro for Italian-inflected dishes like butternut squash agnolotti and lobster fra diavolo.

 Newport’s annual restaurant week, where eateries offer special prix fixe menus at lunch and dinner time, is held every spring, so keep an eye open for new openings and good deals.

 Newport is also ideal for visitors with a sweet tooth.
 Newport Fudgery on Thames Street regularly has lines out the door, while local institution Kilwins is the best place to get toffee and peanut brittle as gifts for friends back home – plus ice cream to go for you (the banana fudge pie flavor is a don’t-miss).

 At night, check out the White Horse Tavern, a 17th-century establishment believed to be the oldest bar in America.
 Try a Rhode Island beer from a brewery like Narragansett or Revival alongside a bar snack like a duck-wrapped Scotch egg.